Sphy35/Sphy35/README.md

 ## Hi there 👋

-<p> I'm Sphy35, I'm a half time programmer being more involved in soldering and welding.</p>
+<p> I'm Sphy, I'm a half time programmer being more involved in soldering and welding.</p>

 #